ANTELOPE FLAT RESERVOIR: Current condition of the reservoir is unknown. Please contact the U.S. Forest Service for road conditions at 541-416-6500.

 CROOKED RIVER BELOW BOWMAN DAM: The water level will be maintained at winter levels since irrigation season is over.
-The river is mostly free of ice, especially closer to the dam and in the faster flowing water.
+The river is mostly ice free, especially closer to the dam and in the faster-flowing water.
 Fishing has been slow in the cold weather, and trout numbers per mile are down significantly from recent years.
-As a reminder, bait is no longer allowed on the river, and all trout over 20 inches are considered steelhead and must be immediately released unharmed.
+As a reminder, bait is no longer allowed on the river and all trout over 20 inches are considered steelhead and must be immediately released unharmed.

 FALL RIVER: Anglers report fair fishing at the hatchery, but access is still limited in other areas due to snow.
 Forest Service Road 4060 is not plowed during the winter.
 Open to fishing all year.
 Restricted to fly-fishing only with barbless hooks.

 HAYSTACK RESERVOIR: The reservoir is currently free of ice, but access is still limited to walk-in only.
 Limited parking is available near the fishing pier.